Ahmed Dawood: Professional life in Pakistan

-Pakistan's former president Field Marshall Ayub Khan often consulted Dawood on trade and industry affairs.

-Dawood sat on the board of directors of many local companies.
-In 1962, he founded the National Investment Trust and was its first chairman.
-He was also the vice-chairman of Pakistan Industrial Credit and Investment Corporation (PICIC), one of the first development finance institutions in the country.
+Dawood served as vice-chairman of Pakistan Industrial Credit and Investment Corporation (PICIC), one of the first development finance institutions in the country.

 In 1968, Dawood partnered with the American company Hercules Inc. A private loan from the World Bank's International Finance Corporation (IFC) supported the realisation of the fertiliser factory in Sheikhpura.
 In 1969, the expansion of multiple projects peaked: Dawood Petroleum Ltd started construction of its Oil Terminal at Keamari.
 The Dawood Jute Mills were set up in East Pakistan, and the construction of the Dawood Hercules Chemical Fertilizer factory started.
 The IFC invested into the expansion of the Karnaphuli Paper Mills in East Pakistan.
 The project to assemble motorbikes in Pakistan known as Dawood Yamaha Ltd. started in the same year.
 At the peak of his economic ventures in 1970, the different entities Dawood chaired employed 35,000 people.
-It was also the year his mother Hajiani Hanifa Bai Dawood died.
+It was also the year his mother died.

 As a result of the independence of Bangladesh in 1971, assets and properties in East Pakistan of residents of West Pakistan were confiscated and nationalised.
 Dawood and his family lost factories in Dhaka and Chittagong — including Karnaphuli Paper Mills Limited, Karnaphuli Rayon and Chemical Limited, Dawood Jute Mills Limited and Dawood Shipping Company Limited — accounting for 60% of their industrial undertakings.
 All investments in the former eastern part of the country were lost.